 It doesn’t get more classic than over easy eggs for breakfast.
 The traditional dish is a staple for a reason, with its firm egg white and creamy, runny yolk.
 Here’s how to get a perfect over easy egg every single time.

 Is there anyone who doesn’t love over easy eggs?
 The simple breakfast dish is always a winner.
 Even though the dish is so simple, it may be a little intimidating to make.
-Once you nail the technique though, they will quickly go in your breakfast rotation.
+As with many egg recipes, once you nail the technique though, they will quickly go in your breakfast rotation.

 OVER EASY EGG RECIPE

-Over easy eggs are not as complicated as poached and soft-boiled, and fall in the category of scrambled, fried, and hard-boiled.
+Over easy eggs are not as complicated as poached, soft-boiled, or basted eggs, and fall in the category of scrambled, fried, and hard-boiled.
 Once you get the hang of cooking them, you’ll be so surprised at just how easy they are to make.
 Slicing into the firm white and seeing that perfectly runny yolk is always so delightful.

 Over easy eggs are a great staple breakfast item to know how to cook.
 They are great on their own, next to a stack of silver dollar pancakes, or alongside a heaping pile of breakfast potatoes.
 They also pair well with savory dishes and are the perfect addition to sandwiches, grain bowls, or simple roasted veggies.
 However, my favorite combination is with a simple piece of buttered toast.
 There is nothing like using that hearty piece of bread to mop up all of the creamy yolk.